 - Bobby sells some of its output to Hattrick.
-During 20X6, intercompany sales amounted to \$25,000,000.
+During 20X6, intercompany sales amounted to \$25,000,000, all of which had been sold by Hattrick to outside customers by year-end.
 Hattrick has accounts payable owing to Bobby for \$200,000 at December 31, 20X6. - Bobby owns the land on which Hattrick's building is located.
-Bobby leases the land to Hattrick for \$30,000 per month.

-Bobby accounts for its investment in Hattrick under the cost method
+Bobby leases the land to Hattrick for \$30,000 per month. - Bobby accounts for its investment in Hattrick under the cost method